project-phalanx/Linux-KVM/README.md

   * Small foot print with extreme performance

 ## Concept
-* Aiming to replace virtual machine host from power hungry VMware ESXi by light weight Linux KVM
+* Aiming to replace virtual machine host from power hungry VMware ESXi to light weight Linux KVM
 * This repository provides scripts to setup KVM guests on Clear Linux KVM host
-  * Very light weight and optimized to modern hardware
+  * Very light weight and optimized for modern hardware (Sandy Bridge or newer)
   * Just enough functional to be a Virtual Machine Hypervisor
 * Do NOT use Graphical User Interface (for KVM host) to reduce resource usage.
 Do NOT use Virt Manager.
 * Create a template to easily deploy an optimized KVM guest